 - Protect early plants from cold weather under lightweight spun poly row covers supported by wire hoops.
 Cold nights will cause blossoms to drop producing bushy plants without peppers.

 - Keep wire hoops—tomato cages will work—in place through the growing season to protect brittle branches from injury or breaking.

 - Common pest enemies include aphids, Colorado potato beetles, flea beetles, tomato hornworms, and others.

 - Common diseases include blossom end rot, bacterial spot, and soft rot.

-Interplanting: Plant peppers with bush beans, chives, cucumbers, lettuce, marigolds, eggplant, tomatoes.
+- Interplant peppers with bush beans, chives, cucumbers, lettuce, marigolds, eggplant, and tomatoes.

 Pepper Planting Calendar

-- 14-10 weeks before last spring frost: start seed indoors for transplanting into a plastic tunnel.
+- 10 to 14 weeks before last spring frost: start seed indoors for transplanting into a plastic tunnel.

-- 7-6 weeks before the last frost in spring: start seed indoors for transplanting into the garden.
+- 8 to 10 weeks before the last frost in spring: start seed indoors for transplanting into the garden.

-- 4-2 weeks before last spring frost: transplant seedlings into a plastic tunnel to harden off.
+- 2 to 4 weeks before last spring frost: transplant seedlings into a plastic tunnel to harden off.

-- 1 week after last spring frost: transplant hardened-off seedlings into the garden; minimum soil temperature is 60°F; protect plants from nighttime temperatures below 55°
+- 2 to 3 weeks after the last spring frost: transplant hardened-off seedlings into the garden; minimum soil temperature is 60°F; protect plants from nighttime temperatures below 55°.

 - Hot peppers are commonly measured for their hotness in what are known as Scoville heat units; be sure to test a pepper low on the Scoville unit scale before trying hotter peppers.